BookmarkSciencePrrojects/gofem/README.md

 focus on porous media mechanics.
 Nonetheless, classical plasticity and the solution of multi-physics coupled problems are also targeted by Gofem.
 Efficiency is a goal as long as the quality of code and code maintenance is not penalised.
 The computational efficiency is achieved by parallel computing using message passage interface (MPI).
-Finally, several unit tests are employed for every detail of the code and its usage aims to be comprehensive.
+Several unit tests are employed for every detail of the code and its usage aims to be comprehensive.
 Gofem depends on the Go Scientific Library (Gosl) and was developed for obtaining the results presented in a number of journal papers, including [1] and [2].